jstmcneil/FLP/README.md

     * Show review button only after students have completed a course

   - #### Known Bugs
-    * Initial login sometimes fails even with correct credentials
+    * Initial login occasionally fails even with correct credentials (should only happen the first time you ever login with the introduction of the account cache)
     * The student username in grades table sometimes show blank
     * Does not work on Firefox (only works on Chrome and Safari)
     * Email feature is not guaranteed on free server (if server shuts down due to inactivity)